Clarithromycin linked with heart death even years later

 Heart disease patients who take the drug, sold under the brand name Biaxin, can die years later, the FDA said.

 The FDA said it does not know how clarithromycin might cause heart problems or death, but it’s been warning about the problem since 2005.
-But a review of data 10 years later shows heart patients still have a higher risk of dying if they took the antibiotic for two weeks.
+And review of data 10 years later shows heart patients still have a higher risk of dying if they took the antibiotic for two weeks.

 “FDA is advising caution before prescribing the antibiotic clarithromycin (Biaxin) to patients with heart disease because of a potential increased risk of heart problems or death that can occur years later,” the FDA said in a statement.